 6. The awesome Sela Pass

 With an elevation of about 13680 feet, Sela Pass is located in between the Tawang and West Kemang districts and is one of the most beautiful places in the state.
 If you’re trying forward to experiencing the most effective of snow in Northeast India, then this high-altitude pass is that the place you ought to visit this winter.
-As per the native legend, the region in and around Sela Pass is home to over a hundred scared lakes; thus, it is also considered as a holy place amongst Buddhist here.
+As per the native legend, the region in and around Sela Pass is home to over a hundred scared lakes; thus, it is also considered as a holy place among Buddhist here.
 So, what do you think about a tour of this incredible invention?
 Here, you can literally feel clouds moving past your head.

 7. Paradise for alcoholics